jsowder/hugo-envisioned/README.md

 supports all features of the `tufte` package - see the Tufte Handout example post in the example site.

-In `R/` there is a `.Rprofile` which sets the `blogdown.options` global variable so that when `blogdown::build_site` is called it only runs the custom `build.R`.
-Copy this file into the root of your blogdown site.
+In `R/` there is a file called `Rprofile` which sets the `blogdown.options` global variable so that when `blogdown::build_site` is called it only runs the custom `build.R`.
+Copy this file into the root of your blogdown site naming it `.Rprofile`.

 Any Rmd files that can be rendered into a `tufte::tufte_html` output by `rmarkdown` will work.
 The `R/build.R` script is a hack, but works.